-Description of Training Opportunities
+Description of Training Activities

 - A Graduate-Level Course in Human Genetics (HGEN 47000).
 This course covers classical and modern approaches to studying cytogenetic, Mendelian, and complex human diseases.
-Topics include chromosome biology, human gene discovery for single gene and complex diseases, non-Mendelian inheritance, mouse models of human disease, cancer genetics, and human population genetics.
+Topics include chromosome biology, human gene discovery for single gene and complex diseases, non-Mendelian inheritance, mouse models of human disease, and human population genetics.
 The format includes lectures and student presentations.

 - Weekly Clinical Case Conferences.
 These are interdisciplinary conferences involving the Cytogenetics, Molecular Genetics, Cancer Genetics and Molecular Pathology Laboratory faculty, fellows and staff involved in the diagnosis and management of patients with genetic disorders.
 During Case Conferences, interesting clinical cases are usually presented offering an opportunity to correlate molecular genetic results with clinical histories to enhance the educational experience.